What is sports coaching?

 Disabled people can face more barriers to participation than non-disabled people.
 Coaching can help to prevent these barriers by encouraging a welcoming and inclusive environment for sport and physical activities.

 Choice and accessibility are vital; all disabled people should have the choice between accessing disability sport or mainstream sport.
-A coach can select appropriate activities and make minor adjustments for disabled people, which suit their needs, to ensure sessions are effective and enjoyable for all participants.
+Coaches can adapt activities, environments and techniques to suit individual needs, helping remove barriers to participation.
+This may involve:

 Sports coaching for children

 If your child shows a particular interest in a sport, you may consider hiring a sports coach to help them - or their team - progress to a higher level.
-Sports coaches are also becoming ever more utilised within schools, in order to provide specialised knowledge and experience to assist teachers.
+Sports coaches are also becoming more utilised within schools to assist teachers by providing specialised knowledge.

-Sports coaching usually takes a holistic approach to performance.
-Children benefit from sports coaching because it teaches them skills they can apply to everyday life, including:
+Children can benefit from sports coaching because it teaches them skills they can apply to everyday life, including:

 - good work ethic